Radio

 Being for the Benefit of Mr Kite!

-Documentary Feature for Pocketdocs, Radio National, 23 December 2016
+Documentary Feature for Pocketdocs, RN

 It was 20 years ago today that Sgt Pepper taught the band to play – and it’s the 50th anniversary of The Beatles’ masterpiece album, Sgt.
 Pepper’s Lonely Hearts Club Band.
 Of all the iconic songs it boasts, one of the most haunting and evocative has the most incredible story behind it.

 Writer and Beatles tragic Sunil Badami went on the trail of the fascinating and talented people (and horses) who have been immortalised in the song.
 He unearths a connection closer to home than he could have ever imagined.
+If you listen carefully, you’ll hear how every song in the soundtrack is a version of the song itself!

 I Got the Lot!

-Documentary Feature for Life Matters, Radio National, 16 December 2016
+Documentary Feature for Life Matters, RN

 We’ve all dreamt of winning the lottery.
 But what about having the brainpower to win a TV quiz show, outright?